-Age: 62
+Age: 63

-Director Nominee: 2023
+Director since: 2023 Term expires: 2026

 Mr. Gillette has served as Lean Leader Sales & Marketing of GE Aerospace, a world-leading provider of jet and turboprop engines, components and integrated systems for commercial, military, business and general aviation aircraft, since January 2022.
 He served as VP Commercial Excellence at GE Digital, a software and Industrial Internet of Things service provider, from July 2020 to January 2022.
 From April 2015 to July 2020, Mr. Gillette held various senior positions at Philips, a focused leader in health technology.